anibalcoral/OpenShift-Virtualization-GitOps/demo-guides/WORKSHOP_GUIDE.md

 5. Creates ArgoCD applications for all environments
 6. Displays ArgoCD credentials for access

-### Manual Installation (for Workshop Demonstrations)
+### Manual Installation

-For detailed workshop demonstrations, use the pre-created YAML files:
+For detailed workshop demonstrations, you can install components step by step using the pre-created YAML files:

 1. **Install GitOps Operator:**
    ```bash